Skip to Content Skip to main content

 How Mortgage Credit Scores Are Determined

-How to Improve Your Score for a USDA Loan
+How to Improve Your Credit for a USDA Loan

-If your credit scores are not where they need to be for a USDA loan, there are ways to improve them.
+If your credit scores are not where they need to be for a USDA loan approval, there are ways to improve them.

-• Make all payments on time – Payment history is the most significant factor in your credit score.
-If you have any past-due accounts, make them current as soon as possible.
+• Make all payments on time — Payment history has the biggest impact on your credit score.
+If you have any past-due accounts, make your payments as soon as possible.

 • Reduce credit utilization — Pay down existing credit card balances and aim to keep usage below 30% of your total credit limit.